The best angle and direction for solar panels in the UK

 What is the best angle to install solar panels?

-The best angle to install solar panels in the UK is around 35 degrees.
 This will ensure that the solar panels get the most possible daylight throughout the year, so they can produce lots of electricity.

 However, you can still achieve a decent level of output with other angles.
-For instance, it’s possible to install solar panels at vertical angles on balconies, which is useful for people living in apartments that don’t have a rooftop.
+For instance, it’s possible to install solar panels at vertical angles on balconies, which is useful for people living in flats that don’t have a rooftop.

 Which direction should solar panels face in the UK?